akyoto/q/docs/readme.md

 >
 > Please read the [comment on the status](https://lobste.rs/s/t7osqo/q_programming_language) of the project.
 >
-> Feel free to [contact me](https://urbach.dev/contact) if you are interested in helping out.
+> Feel free to [contact me](https://urbach.dev/contact) if you are interested in contributing.

 Build from source: